Sure Dividend

 Business Overview

-Clorox started out over 100 years ago, with the debut of its namesake liquid bleach in 1913.
-Today, it is a global manufacturer of consumer and professional products than collectively span a wide variety of uses and customers.
-The company produces annual revenue in excess of $7 billion and it sells its products in more than 100 markets.
+Clorox started over 100 years ago, with its namesake liquid bleach debuting in 1913.
+Today, it is a global manufacturer of consumer and professional products that collectively span a wide variety of uses and customers.
+The company produces annual revenue in excess of $7.1 billion and sells its products in over 100 markets.

 The company has a highly diverse set of businesses with myriad brands and products within each, providing Clorox with huge global scale.

 The company’s largest segment is health and wellness, which is part of the core Cleaning segment.
-However, Clorox is much more than a cleaner company as it produces food, pet products, charcoal, and a wide variety of other brands.
+However, Clorox is much more than a cleaner company as it produces food, pet products, charcoal, and various other brands.

 Source: Investor Presentation